alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     // They're nullable to keep the sample friendly to C# nullable reference types (NRT). private readonly TSuccess? _value;
     private readonly TError? _error;

+    // This implementation relies on the invariant that `_value` is only read when `IsSuccess` is true.
+    // Nullable analysis can’t prove that here, so you may see warnings in a real project (fine for a toy sample).

     // Private constructors ensure valid state
     private Result(TSuccess value)